Gankare/portfolio/README.md

 CV link: ![FilipSalomonsson_CV](/Assests/FilipSalomonsson_CV.pdf)

 # About me
-I’m Filip, a 23-year-old Game Programmer specializing in Unity and VR.
-I recently moved to Malmö, Sweden, and enjoy creating games, building levels, and learning new techniques.
+I’m Filip, a 24-year-old Game Programmer from Sweden, specializing in Unity and VR.
+I enjoy creating all types of games, building worlds, and learning new techniques.
 I’m currently seeking opportunities as a game programmer or level designer, where I can grow, collaborate with others, and explore new genres in game development.

 # Game Projects